tbarron/scipy-lecture-notes/intro/intro.rst

 |

-**Tab completion** Tab completion, is a convenient way to explore the structure of any object you’re dealing with.
+**Tab completion** Tab completion is a convenient way to explore the structure of any object you’re dealing with.
 Simply type object_name.<TAB> to view the object’s attributes.
 Besides Python objects and keywords, tab completion also works on file and directory names.*